Rockies vs. Diamondbacks Player Props Betting Odds

 Bryant Stats

-- Bryant has 30 hits with four doubles, three home runs, nine walks and eight RBI.
+- Kris Bryant has four doubles, three home runs, nine walks and eight RBI (30 total hits).

 Bryant Recent Games